Brochure: The Comprehensive Economic and Trade Agreement is a big deal for Canadian companies

 Canada and the European Union (EU) have common views, common values, similar perspectives on the role of government in society, and the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) has the potential to bring us even closer together.
 CETA brings real benefits to Canadians.
 Free and open trade permits the exchange of goods, services, technologies and ideas, which are key elements of a prosperous open society.

-CETA will create jobs, strengthen economic relations and boost Canada’s trade with the world’s second-largest market.
+CETA is creating jobs, strengthening economic relations and boosting Canada’s trade with the world’s second-largest market.
 CETA sets new standards for trade in goods and services, non-tariff barriers, investment, government procurement, as well as in areas like labour and the environment.
 It is a progressive free trade agreement that covers virtually all sectors and aspects of Canada-EU trade in order to eliminate or reduce barriers.

 CETA marks the beginning of a new era in trade agreements in which transparency and openness are at the centre of what we do, and labour rights and environmental protection are key components.
 Free trade agreements like CETA also promote and protect cultural diversity and strengthen the middle class while helping to ensure that everyone can participate and benefit.